Hardik-Jain1/Telecom-churn-prediction-Project/README.md

              b.)Increase in “Monthly charges”, increase in “Churn”

 8.)
 Ensemble of “Neural Network” & “Naive Bayes” has highest “Sensitivity”.
+## Conclusion:
+1.)
+Significant variables impacting “Churn”:  Type & Tenure of Contract

+2.)
+Churn is observed to be high for customers:

+   a.)
+Without dependents

+   b.)
+With high cost Phone Services

+   c.)
+Having single line service (no combo services)

+3.)
+Recommendation to Business Team for retaining Customer

+   a.)
+Targeted Customer Promotion

+   b.)
+Promote Long Term contract

+   c.)
+Market more products as Combo (multi) service offering

 Thank You